What is Sexology?

 My sessions do not involve any type of physical contact between my clients and myself.
 My counselling, sex and relationship therapy approach is grounded on a combination of, but not limited to, counselling, psychotherapy, behavioural therapy and education.
 In order for my clients to achieve the desired outcomes they wish to experience in their life.

 Do you work with clients with disabilities?

 I do work with clients with different abilities.
-If you have any enquiry about counselling, sex and relationship therapy or have any question in regard to how we can work together please do not hesitate to contact me.
+If you have any enquiry about counselling, sex and relationship therapy or have any questions in regard to how we can work together, please do not hesitate to contact me.

 Do you see clients from the LGBTQI+ community?

-I am an advocate for diversity in the human sexual realm and I wholeheartedly welcome people of all corners of the human sexuality rainbow; all genders, sexualities, relationship choices, cultures, religions and ethnicities.
+I am an advocate for diversity in the human sexual realm, and I wholeheartedly welcome people from all corners of the human sexuality rainbow; all genders, sexualities, relationship choices, cultures, religions and ethnicities.
 I strive to make my sensitivity to diversity, difference and culture evident in my work.

 Do I need a referral to be able to work with you?